benjaminmikiten/benjaminmikiten.com/README.md

 ## CMS

 Most content is managed by the CMS, and there's a webhook in place to trigger a rebuild whenever that content changes so that the statically-generated version stays up-to-date.

+## Analytics

+There's no analytics on this site.
+I don't believe in tracking, despite having implemented it for years.